 - In Denmark, people save up their unused plates throughout the year and throw them at the front doors of their friends and family for good luck.

-- In Brazil, people want to get in the Sea Goddess’s good graces in the new year, so they enter the ocean and jump over waves 7 times.
+- Additionally, in Brazil, people want to get in the Sea Goddess’s good graces in the new year, so they enter the ocean and jump over waves 7 times.

-- In Turkey, people will sprinkle salt on their front steps at midnight to have good luck in the new year!
+- Also, in Turkey, people will sprinkle salt on their front steps at midnight to have good luck in the new year!

-- Single ladies in Ireland will sleep on New Year’s Eve with mistletoe under their pillows to increase their chances of meeting their future husbands in the new year.
+- Furthermore, single ladies in Ireland will sleep on New Year’s Eve with mistletoe under their pillows to increase their chances of meeting their future husbands in the new year.

 - Another Irish tradition is to bang bread against the walls on New Year’s Eve.
-They believe this will drive away bad luck.
+In fact, they believe this will drive away bad luck.

 - It is considered good luck to open all the doors and windows at midnight to let the old year out and the new year in.